kerendanan1511/MLHC_finalProject2023/README.md

 3- Data directory: contains the raw data.

-4- Data Analysis directory: contains data exploratory plots about the distribution of the data, KM survival analysis of the clinial data only and missing rates plots.
+4- Data Analysis directory: contains data exploratory plots about the distribution of the data

 5- Evaluation directory: contains basic metric plots of the mortality prediction models, SHAP values of RF model.

-6- Feature Selection directory: contains Cox proportional hazards regression survival analysis divided to clinical features results and Olink features results
+6- Survival Analysis directory: contains Cox proportional hazards regression survival analysis divided to clinical features results and Olink features results and KM survival analysis of the clinial data only and missing rates plots.

 7- Endotypes Classification directory: contains plots representing the second classification model